hyperledger/besu-docs/docs/public-networks/reference/api/index.md

   `pending` returns the same value as `latest`.
   :::

-- `array` of `integers` - (optional) A monotonically increasing list of percentile values to sample from each block's effective priority fees per gas in ascending order, weighted by gas used.
+- `array` of `integers` - (required) A monotonically increasing list of percentile values to sample from each block's effective priority fees per gas in ascending order, weighted by gas used.
+Pass empty array for null.

 #### Returns